Non-deductible Expenses Definition

 1. Tax Compliance

-Without receipts it is difficult to analyze your business cash flow, making it challenging to comply with tax laws and regulations.
-You can only claim a tax refund if you have a valid receipt of expenses that fall under tax deductible.
-Storing receipts may seem trivial but it is essential as far as your tax obligations are concerned.
+Without receipts, it is difficult to analyze your business cash flow, making it challenging to comply with tax laws and regulations.
+You can only claim a tax refund if you have a valid receipt of tax-deductible expenses.
+Storing receipts may seem trivial, but it is essential as far as your tax obligations are concerned.

 2. Reimbursement Expenses

-Expense receipts can help you process the reimbursement payment if it complies with your company’s reimbursement policy.
+Expense receipts can help you process the reimbursement payment if they comply with your company’s reimbursement policy.
 Receipts need to be verified by the accounting team in order to accept or reject the reimbursement claim made by your employee.
 Following the acceptance of the reimbursement claim, you can initiate the reimbursement payment.

 Track Your Small Business Expenses with Moon Invoice

-While tracking business expenses manually does not guarantee accuracy, using Moon Invoice for expense tracking can make a real difference.
+While manually tracking business expenses does not guarantee accuracy, using Moon Invoice for expense tracking can make a real difference.
 Moon Invoice makes your expense tracking job so easy that all you need is a few minutes.
-It can generate expense reports within a minute, helping you get insights into business profits & losses.
+It can generate expense reports within a minute, helping you gain insights into business profits and losses.

 Below are a few reasons why you need Moon Invoice for expense tracking: